 However, you might find a favorite small square whose name you may not even know, and that one may stay with you best.
 For me, it’s the small square in the image above.
 I know it was close to the church Agia Ekaterini, but I have no idea what it was called.
 (Please contact me, if you do!)

 This isn’t just one of the secrets of Athens, but one you can apply no matter where you’re traveling.
 Visiting one or several markets is a great way to mingle with the locals and to try some delicious local products.

-For discovering Greek food, I suggest you visit the Varvakeios Market and the Evripidou Spice Street.
-And if you’re more interested in flea markets, go to Ermou or Avissinias Square.
+For discovering traditional Greek food, I suggest you visit the Varvakios Market and the Evripidou Spice Street.
+And if you’re more interested in flea markets, go to Ermou Street or Avissinias Square.

 There are many pedestrian streets to wander on in the city of Athens.
 Some of them are busy with taverns, others are full of small shops.
 You can always enjoy some people-watching or some window-shopping on Ipitou, Efforionos, Valtesiou, Romvis, and Astigos.
 Even late at night, these places are quite animated, as the Greeks dine late and enjoy going out when the temperature is cool and pleasant.

 Secrets of Athens: Visit the budget foodie districts

 If you get out of the center of Athens and walk a bit more, you can find decent, if not excellent bars, restaurants and cafes.
 I recommend visiting Monastiraki, Syngrou-Fix, Omonia, Mitropoleos, and Syntagma.

 Due to all sorts of talks I’ve read about safety in Omonia, it’s best you visit this one during the day.
 Better safe than sorry!

 Secrets of Athens: Get lost in beautiful neighborhoods